 Port of Salalah commissions to new equipment to increase efficiency and meet demand

-The contract with ZPMC and Liebherr is a part of a wider investment in expanding the Port’s future capacity

-This year, the Port of Salalah, Oman, has brought sixteen new eco-efficient, rubber-tyred gantry cranes (RTG’s) from ZPMC into operation and three new mobile harbour cranes from Liebherr.
-This has enabled the port to expand operations, enhance container and general cargo handling and reduce the terminal’s environmental impact.
+This year, the Port of Salalah, Oman, has brought sixteen new eco-efficient, rubber-tyred gantry cranes (RTG’s) from ZPMC into operation and three new mobile harbour cranes from Liebherr, according to APM Terminals release.
+This has enabled the port to expand operations, enhance container and general cargo handling and reduce the terminal’s environmental impact, according to the company's release.

 The contract with ZPMC and Liebherr is a part of a wider investment in expanding the Port’s future capacity to ensuring the terminal is equipped with the latest technology and equipment to support local and international business customers.